 Additional Costs

-Leading Factors Affecting The Cost of Funeral in U.S.
+Leading Factors Affecting The Cost of Funerals in the U.S.

 • The cost of the rabbi to officiate the funeral.
 The rabbi is paid separately from the funeral home, with an average fee of $500-$800.

-• Performing funeral service at another venue other than a cemetery or graveside
+• Performing a funeral service at a venue other than a cemetery or graveside

 • Additional costs include death announcements, arranging extra-transport facilities for the members, etc.